trombik/jekyll-site-demo-starhub/docs/README.md

 A GitHub Workflow, `deploy-s3.yml`, is defined under [.github/workflows](https://github.com/trombik/jekyll-site-demo-starhub/blob/master/.github/workflows/deploy-s3.yml).
-This action is triggered when something is pushed (or merged) to `devel` branch`.
+This action is triggered when something is pushed (or merged) to `devel` branch.
 When triggered, the workflow does:

 - checkout the branch
 - set necessary AWS credential in the build environment
 - install ruby in the build environment
 - install gems using `bundler`
 - build the jekyll site
-- copy the site contents under `\_site` to specified AWS S3 bucket
+- copy the site contents under `_site` to specified AWS S3 bucket

 The S3 bucket is configured (manually, not included in the repository) so that the bucket does: